alex-courtis/way-displays/README.md

 1. Auto scale based on DPI: 96 is a scale of 1

-1. Update when displays plugged/unplugged
+1. Update when displays plugged/unplugged with optionally defined conditions

 1. Update when laptop lid closed/opened